 Volume 5, Supporting Documents, is NOT optional and allows small businesses to submit additional supporting documentation for the Technical and Cost Volumes (Volumes 2 and 3).
 Documents acceptable for inclusion in Volume 5 are below.
-You may email sbir@afwerx.af.mil with the subject "20.R Product Request" for templates.
-A few are available as attachments to this CSO.
+All templates are available as attachments to this CSO.

 Signed Customer Memorandum (Template at Attachment 2.)
 15 Page Slide Deck